How to Make Homemade Applesauce

 Q. Can I use a blender for making apple sauce instead of a food mill or food processor?

 Certainly!
-Of course, you’ll need to peel, cut, core and manually remove the seeds first, before you cook the apples; unless you want them all blended up into the applesauce.
+Of course, you will need to peel, cut, core and manually remove the seeds first, before you cook the apples; unless you want them all blended up into the applesauce.
 I get letters from people say they prefer it that way.
-I think I’ll keep using the strainer….
+I think I'll keep using the strainer.
 But sure, aside from the extra work in preparation , you can use the blender.

 Q. I was wondering if the applesauce recipe could be frozen and then used?

 Yes, absolutely!
-There’s not much difference in flavor (applesauce cans very well), so most people can it rather than freeze, because of space limitations in their freezer.
+There's not much difference in flavor, applesauce cans very well, so most people can it rather than freeze, because of space limitations in their freezer.
 In a good deep freeze, it should easily last a year.
+Just let it cool to room temperature, pour it into Ziploc bags or other suitable freezer containers and pop it in the freezer!
+That's all there is to it!

 Q. I have a question about canning applesauce.
 Some of mine bubbled over in the canner.